micropython/micropython/docs/library/micropython.rst

    This function can be used to prevent the capturing of Ctrl-C on the incoming stream of characters that is usually used for the REPL, in case that stream is used for other purposes.

-.. function:: schedule(func, arg)

-   Schedule the function *func* to be executed "very soon".
-The function is passed the value *arg* as its single argument.
-"Very soon" means that the MicroPython runtime will do its best to execute the function at the earliest possible time, given that it is also trying to be efficient, and that the following conditions hold:

-   - A scheduled function will never preempt another scheduled function.
-   - Scheduled functions are always executed "between opcodes" which means that all fundamental Python operations (such as appending to a list) are guaranteed to be atomic.
-   - A given port may define "critical regions" within which scheduled functions will never be executed.
-Functions may be scheduled within a critical region but they will not be executed until that region is exited.
-An example of a critical region is a preempting interrupt handler (an IRQ).

-   A use for this function is to schedule a callback from a preempting IRQ.
-   Such an IRQ puts restrictions on the code that runs in the IRQ (for example the heap may be locked) and scheduling a function to call later will lift those restrictions.

-   Note: If `schedule()` is called from a preempting IRQ, when memory allocation is not allowed and the callback to be passed to `schedule()` is a bound method, passing this directly will fail.
-This is because creating a reference to a bound method causes memory allocation.
-A solution is to create a reference to the method in the class constructor and to pass that reference to `schedule()`.
-This is discussed in detail here :ref:`reference documentation <isr_rules>` under "Creation of Python objects".

-   There is a finite stack to hold the scheduled functions and `schedule()` will raise a `RuntimeError` if the stack is full.